 3. Verify the HTTP file by opening a path in the browser

-After successfully uploading the HTTP file you need to verify by opening the directory in your browser tab, as you can see the image below.
+After successfully uploading the HTTP file you need to verify by opening the directory in your browser tab, as you can see in the image below.

 4. Finalize the Domain Verification

 As you can see in the image below you need to click on the Verify Domain button for verification.
-If everything okay then you will see Success!
+If everything is okay then you will see Success!
 Message.

-STEP – 6 Install SSL Certificate
+Step – 6 Install SSL Certificate

-1. Download SSL Certificate Bundle
+1. Download the SSL Certificate Bundle

 Select your server type, if you don’t know then select cPanel as default, then click the Download Certificate button for Private key, CSR, and Certificate file.

-2. Re-Open cPanel Dashboard and find SSL/TLS
+2. Re-Open the cPanel Dashboard and find SSL/TLS

 3. Upload the extracted Certificate file